codecarrotlabs/blog.codecarrot.net/_posts/code/js/nodejs/2017-09-27-10-top-companies-that-used-nodejs-in-production.md

 ## Trello

-Trello is a project management app that we embrace in our daily work at Netguru.
+Trello is a project management app that we embrace in our daily work at CodeCarrot.
 The server side of Trello was built in Node.js.
 An event-driven, non-blocking server was a good solution for an instant propagation of updates, which required holding a lot of open connections.
 Node.js also became useful when the company was prototyping a tool for a single-page app.
 It was a quick way for them to get started and make sure that the everything was going in the right direction.

 ## PayPal